ropensci-archive/opendata/README.md

 ### Finance

 -   [dataonderivatives](http://cran.rstudio.com/web/packages/dataonderivatives/index.html) Post-GFC derivatives reforms have lifted the veil off over-the-counter (OTC) derivative markets.
 Swap Execution Facilities (SEFs) and Swap Data Repositories (SDRs) now publish data on swaps that are traded on or reported to those facilities (respectively).
 This package provides you the ability to get this data from supported sources.
 -   [Datastream2R](https://github.com/CharlesCara/Datastream2R) (not on CRAN): Another package for accessing the Datastream service.
-This package downloads data from the Thomson Reuters DataStream DWE server, which provides XML access to the Datastream database of economic and financial information.
+This package downloads data from the Thomson Reuters DataStream DWEserver, which provides XML access to the Datastream database of economic and financial information.
 -   [fImport](http://cran.rstudio.com/web/packages/fImport/index.html): Environment for teaching "Financial Engineering and Computational Finance"
 -   [IBrokers](http://cran.rstudio.com/web/packages/IBrokers/index.html): Provides native R access to Interactive Brokers Trader Workstation API. ($)
 -   [pdfetch](http://cran.rstudio.com/web/packages/pdfetch/index.html): A package for downloading economic and financial time series from public sources.